MileHacker Logo

 Expect a food scene, from traditional Lowcountry dishes to modern Southern cuisine, with many fresh seafood options.

-Charleston, South Carolina, welcomes you with its captivating history, picturesque streets, and warm hospitality, promising a memorable journey.
+Charleston, South Carolina, invites you with its captivating history, picturesque streets, and warm hospitality, promising a memorable journey.

 Best Times to Visit Charleston

-Charleston's climate shapes its seasons, each presenting a distinct experience.
-The city experiences a humid subtropical climate, characterized by mild winters and hot, humid summers.
+Charleston's climate shapes its seasons, each presenting a different kind of experience.
+The city experiences a humid subtropical climate, distinguished by mild winters and hot, humid summers.

-Summer brings extreme heat and humidity, making outdoor activities challenging during midday.
-The risk of hurricanes exists from late August to October.
+During summer there is extreme heat and humidity, making outdoor activities challenging during midday.
+The risk of hurricanes exists from the end of August to October.
 In January, some businesses may have reduced hours or close for a short period.

 Spring March-May